farvardin/picoloop-manual/picoloop_manual_psp.md

 ### Saving and loading music

-Now it's time to save your work!
+Now it's time to save your first work!

 Exit the *edit mode* with Select if you're still in it, and type again Select to enter the second menu (*Menu2*).